6.8 Media literacy and safe use of new media

 On this page

-The second national strategy is Malta Cyber Security Strategy 2016.
-The strategy has a number of goals among which is ‘Cyber security Awareness and Education’.
+The Malta Cyber Security Strategy 2016 has a number of goals among which is ‘Cyber security Awareness and Education’.
 This goal refers to the Digital Malta Strategy and states that Digital Citizenship will become part of the National Education Curriculum, to equip children and young people with the abilities to interact and use the Internet safely and intelligently.
 It also states that parents and carers will be involved together with educators and youth workers.
 This action intends to stimulate the production of creative online content, empower young people and help create a safer environment.
 It is also intended to help combat cyber abuse and exploitation.

 Media literacy is also a cross-curricular subject and it is mainly tackled in Personal, Social and Career Development (PSCD) and in Religious Studies covering media awareness and its use.
 It is also used to enrich Maltese and English language development and use.